-Figure 3: The typical power profile for a wireless-sensor node exhibits sustained periods of low-current requirements interrupted by high-current demand that can easily exceed instantaneous power harvested from ambient sources (Courtesy of Silicon Laboratories).
+Figure 3: The typical power profile for a wireless-sensor node exhibits sustained periods of low-current requirements interrupted by high-current demand that can easily exceed instantaneous power harvested from ambient sources (Courtesy of Silicon Labs).

 Within these peaks, wireless communications typically accounts for most power consumption due to its relatively extended time of operation (Figure 4).
 In many cases, the use of more basic communications protocols with minimum overhead can shorten this period of high-power consumption.
 At the same time, the use of more efficient RF transceivers can significantly reduce their peak current demands.
 For example, the Atmel AT86RF233

 2.4 GHz requires only 13.8 mA Tx current at maximum transmit power and 11.8 mA Rx current while featuring deep-sleep current of only 20 nA.
 Although higher-frequency 2.4 GHz transmissions support higher-data bandwidth, sub GHz radios, such as the Texas Instruments CC1000

 RF transceiver, feature greater range and lower-power operation.
 In 433 MHz transmit mode, CC1000 achieves current as low as 5.3 mA at 0.01 mW transmit power output or 26.7 mA at 10 mW.